 Our recruitment procedures are designed to help deter, reject or identify people who may abuse children.
 In order to ensure that children are protected whilst at this school, we will ensure that our staff and volunteers are carefully selected, screened, trained and supervised.
-In order to achieve this, we will follow the guidance set out in "Safeguarding Children and Safer Recruitment in Education", April 2012 and "Keeping children safe in education", September 2022 so that we ensure that:
+In order to achieve this, we will follow the guidance set out in "Safeguarding Children and Safer Recruitment in Education", April 2012 and "Keeping children safe in education", September 2023 so that we ensure that:

-- Any offer of appointment made to a successful candidate, including one who has lived or worked abroad will be conditional subject to references and satisfactory completion or the necessary pre - employment checks which are stored in a Single Central Register which is checked on a termly basis by the safeguarding governor - CVs will only be accepted alongside a full application form and are not sufficient on their own - References are on headed paper and may be followed up with a telephone call or personal contact during which we will discuss the applicant's suitability to work with vulnerable children - We verify a candidates identity1 - Obtain a certificate for an enhanced DBS check which will include barred list information - Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available - We verify the person's right to work in the UK - If the person has lived or worked outside the UK, we will make any further checks the school considers appropriate - We verify professional qualifications but know that holding a teaching qualification does not guarantee that the individual is suitable to work with children - Governors and managers have a section 128 check - That the candidate satisfies conditions as to health and physical capacity - · We test candidates' knowledge and aptitude of safeguarding as part of the interview process - That previous employment history is examined and any gaps accounted for.
+- Any offer of appointment made to a successful candidate, including one who has lived or worked abroad will be conditional subject to references and satisfactory completion or the necessary pre - employment checks which are stored in a Single Central Register which is checked on a termly basis by the safeguarding governor - CVs will only be accepted alongside a full application form and are not sufficient on their own - References are on headed paper and may be followed up with a telephone call or personal contact during which we will discuss the applicant's suitability to work with vulnerable children - We verify a candidates identity - We obtain a certificate for an enhanced DBS check which will include barred list information - We obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available - We verify the person's right to work in the UK - If the person has lived or worked outside the UK, we will make any further checks the school considers appropriate - We verify professional qualifications but know that holding a teaching qualification does not guarantee that the individual is suitable to work with children - Governors and managers have a section 128 check - That the candidate satisfies conditions as to health and physical capacity - We test candidates' knowledge and aptitude of safeguarding as part of the interview process - That previous employment history is examined and any gaps accounted for - We inform shortlisted candidates that we conduct an online search as part of due diligence checks in the recruitment process (see below for how the school does this).